jas028/MyProject/README.md

 ## Build

-The current build requires JavaFX for staging GUI elements.
+The current build requires JavaRE v1.8.0_40.
+For development, JavaSDK v1.8.0_40 and JavaFX are required.
 Scenes are built using JavaFX Scenebuilder.

 #### JavaFX Install Instructions
 1. In Eclipse, navigate to Help > Install New Software